smallwat3r/rpi-gardener/README.md

 - Real-time temperature and humidity monitoring (DHT22)
 - Soil moisture tracking for up to 3 plants (Pico + capacitive sensors)
-- Web dashboard with live charts (Flask + WebSockets)
+- Modern web dashboard with live charts
 - 128x64 OLED displays on both RPi and Pico
 - Email notifications when thresholds are crossed
 - HTTPS with self-signed certificates